Dengue Fever, Serology

 WSLH Test Code: | SS02272 |

-Day(s) Performed: | Test is performed once weekly |
+Day(s) Performed: | Test is performed once a week |

 Turn-around Time: | 2-7 days |

-Recommended Uses: | Serodiagnosis of individuals with clinical symptoms of acute dengue fever or dengue hemorrhagic fever. |
+Recommended Uses: | Serodiagnosis of individuals with clinical symptoms of acute dengue fever or dengue hemorrhagic fever.
+Specimens should be collected in the acute phase of illness. |

 Pre-approval: | N |

-Contraindications: | Testing will not be performed as a screening test or on patients without symptoms of a dengue infection. |
+Contraindications: | Testing should not be performed as a screening test or on patients without symptoms of a dengue infection. |

 Additional Tests Performed: |

-Preparation for Collection: | Specimens should be collected in the acute phase of illness |
+Preparation for Collection: | |

 Specimen Requirements: | 1-3 ml serum or 8.5 ml SST vacutainer tube, no additives |

-Collection Instructions: | |
+Collection Instructions: | Routine blood draw |

 Collection Kit/Container: |